2022-Spring-UIUC-LING490/2022-Spring-UIUC-LING490.github.io/syllabus.md

 If a student has a disability or condition that requires special consideration, the student is expected to present the requisite letter from the University Division of Disability Resources and Educational Services no later than the beginning of the second day of class by performing the following steps:

 <ul>
-  <li>Post a private Piazza message addressed to both the instructor and the TA.</li>
+  <li>Post a private Campuswire message addressed to both the instructor and the TA.</li>
   <li>The post must have the exact subject heading "DRES letter".</li>
   <li>The post must be tagged with the <i>dres</i> tag.</li>
   <li>In the body of the post, the student should attach a PDF of their DRES letter.</li>